abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         price: ''
         details: >
-          we're all on a journey with data - hep you move along - identify where to get results and how this can reshape your business model
+          we're all on a journey with data - hep you move along - identify where to get results and how this can reshape your business model. demonstrate progress quickly and establish the bigger vision. "what if we could ..."
         highlight: false
         actions:
           - label: Find out more